OMG I Ran a Half Marathon!

 Mind & Body: GO TEAM!

 I was also well aware of the massive hill from Rock Creek Parkway up to Calvert Street at around mile 7.5 and was saving some energy for that.
-But when I got to that hill, my body was like “nope,” so I didn’t even try to run up it.
-Instead, I took a doughnut from a woman who was handing them out and walked up the hill while eating it.
+But when I got to that hill, my body was like nope so I didn’t even try to run it.
+Instead, I snagged a doughnut from a woman who was handing them out and walked up the hill.
 I struck up a convo with a guy named Kenny who was also walking up the hill.
 We exchanged some words of encouragement and once I was up the hill and finished my doughnut, I started running again.

 I wasn’t paying any attention to my mile splits.
 I was just moving at a pace that felt right.
-At one point, my knee started hurting with two miles to go, so I slowed down a bit.
-Coincidentally, a woman was handing out cookies around this time, so I snagged one and it was the best chocolate chip cookie I’ve had in a long time—so good that I spent the next two miles savoring it.
-And then once I turned the corner and saw the finish line, my body said, “go for it!” so I finished strong.
+With two miles to go, my knee started hurting with so I slowed down a bit.
+Coincidentally, a woman was handing out cookies around this time, so I snagged one and it was the best chocolate chip cookie I’ve had in a long time…so good that I spent the next two miles savoring it.
+And then once I turned the corner and saw the finish line, my body said go for it! so I finished strong.

 I ran across the finish line with an official race time of 1:57.

-I couldn’t even believe it.
-How is that even possible?!
+I couldn’t believe it.
+How was that even possible?!
 I walked, I ate, I did literally the opposite of every race I had done before.
 But not only did I have an absolute blast, I still finished in under two hours.

 Isn’t it interesting what we think we have to do to get the results we are looking for?
-Sometimes we put an insane amount of pressure on ourselves to get a desired outcome when, in reality, we could get even better results if we just work with our bodies.
+Sometimes we put an insane amount of pressure on ourselves to get a desired outcome, but what if we could get better results than we even thought possible if we just learned how work with our bodies?

-The whole thing honestly felt like a psychedelic experience—like I was given this experience to master an important life lesson in a way that was unique to me and my story.
+The whole thing honestly felt like a psychedelic experience—like I was given this opportunity to master an important life lesson in a way that was unique to me.

-During every half-marathon, there is usually a photographer taking pictures of all the runners.
-They email you photos from the race pictures and try to sell them to you.
-I always thought this was hysterical because the pictures are awful.
+During every half-marathon there is usually a photographer taking pictures of all the runners.
+They email you photos of the race pictures and try to sell them to you.
+I always thought this was hysterical because my pictures we always awful.
 The intensity, determination, and pain were very clear and very unflattering.
-Why would anyone want to buy these pictures?
+Why would anyone want to pay money for that?

-There are a lot of layers to this work—it’s much easier said than done.
+There are a lot of layers to this work and it’s much easier said than done.
 But if you’re doing all the right things and still don’t feel healthy, I’d love to help you get back into alignment.

 Next